-• Loans outstanding on the day of the election are considered to be contributions.
-Staff will recommend a penalty for an over-the-limit loan even if the overage is returned by the deadline set in the staff's first notice.
-The standard penalty is the greater of \$125 or 25% of the amount of the overage unless an aggravating factor applies.
-The standard penalty will include the amount of the overage unless the loan was repaid by the campaign.
+- Loans outstanding on the day of the election are considered to be contributions.
+Because they do not become contributions until after the election, the aggravating factor of failure to return the overage before the election is not applicable to loans. - Staff will recommend a penalty for an over-the-limit loan even if the overage is returned.
+If the campaign has repaid the loan, the standard penalty is the greater of \$125 or 25% of the amount of the overage unless an aggravating factor applies.
+If the campaign has not repaid the loan, the standard penalty is the amount of the overage, plus the greater of \$250 or 50% of the amount of the overage, unless an aggravating factor applies.